 From the right menu, we can sort them by ‘Avg.
 Customer Review’ to see the best selling ebooks.

 Look at the ebook titles, to find new topics for your new articles.

-So an article containing first-aid techniques complete with images, videos and as much detail as you can will be most helpful to your audience.
+So an article containing first-aid techniques complete with images, videos, and as much detail as you can be very helpful to your audience.